The key to advancing today's technology

 - 4 years full time, 5 years sandwich with work placement

-- 300-340 points to include 240 points from a minimum of 3 A levels or equivalent, to include Mathematics, plus two relevant Science or Technology subjects.
-English language proficiency at a minimum of IELTS band 6.0 with no component score below 5.5.
-Other qualifications
+120-136 points to include a minimum of 3 A levels, or equivalent, to include Mathematics, plus two relevant subjects.
+See full entry requirements

 UK/EU/Channel Islands and Isle of Man students